-This two story greenhouse was designed as a teaching space where students can grow fruits and vegetables as an exciting extension of curriculum.
+This two-story greenhouse is a teaching space where students can grow fruits and vegetables as an exciting extension of their curriculum.

-PS 50 Manhattan is a 1974 school building constructed as part of a larger brutalist concrete residential complex overlooking the East River.
+PS 50 Manhattan is a 1974 school building constructed as part of a brutalist residential complex overlooking the East River.
 The structure consists of a reinforced concrete frame with masonry infill.
-Exposed floor slabs create a layering effect which, paired with the cast-in-place stair towers and the diagonally oriented mechanical bulkhead, results in a sense of puzzle pieces fitting together.
-The greenhouse is another piece placed within the framework, as infill on an unused second story roof.
+Exposed floor slabs create a layering effect which, paired with the cast-in-place stair towers and diagonally oriented mechanical bulkhead, results in a sense of puzzle pieces fitting together.
+The greenhouse is another piece of this framework and acts as infill on a previously unused second-story roof.

-The PS 50 Manhattan community had been building a successful food cultivation program from the ground up.
-By working closely with the faculty and students, a modern facility for food production and education was created.
-The greenhouse was dedicated to the school’s namesake, Vito Marcantonio, a popular former New York City council member and Congressman.
+The PS 50 Manhattan community had been nurturing a successful food cultivation program from the ground up.
+To aid this community, Nelligan White designed a modern facility to teach urban food production.
+By working closely with faculty and students, our team collaborated on a design that facilitated these education goals.
+The resulting greenhouse was dedicated to the school’s namesake, Vito Marcantonio, a popular former New York City council member and Congressman.

-The greenhouse consists of 50% hydroponic and 50% soil-based substrate supporting the vegetation along with a highly calibrated irrigation system of pumps, cisterns and drains.
-A rainwater harvesting system has been designed to provide water for the plants, and a series of interior steel planters with integrated cables and railings allowed for the plants to grow vertically within the double height space.
-Additionally, a series of LED light fixtures have been incorporated into the classroom to aid in the understanding of photosynthesis.
-The lights can be controlled by the students as part of their experimental understanding of natural and artificial light sources.
+As part of our design, the team created a rainwater harvesting system to provide water for the plants.
+As the greenhouse consists of 50% hydroponic and 50% soil-based substrate supported vegetation, the team also constructed a highly calibrated irrigation system of pumps, cisterns, and drains.
+Additionally, a series of interior steel planters, integrated cables, and railings allow plants to grow vertically within the double-height space.
+Lastly, a series of LED light fixtures act as a classroom aid for students learning photosynthesis.
+The lights can be controlled by students as part of their experimental understanding of the effect of natural and artificial light sources on plant growth.